Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

 Finding bugs in systems through formalization
 =============================================

-:date: 2018-02-10 21:48
+:date: 2018-02-18 20:34
 :tags: en, tlaplus, pluscal
-:status: draft

 Introduction
 ============

-Welcome to the first post in English!
-Today’s post is about how creating a formal specification for (parts of) a system can help finding real-world bugs.
+Welcome to a first post in English!
+Today’s post is about how creating a formal specification for (parts of) a system can help find real-world bugs.
 What initially triggered this post was that I watched `Hillel Wayne's Strange Loop talk "Tackling Concurrency Bugs with TLAplus"
 <https://www.youtube.com/watch?v=_9B__0S21y8>`_.
 Having dealt with a concurrency
 bug at work the week before, I thought it would be the perfect opportunity to learn some TLA+ and to verify the existence of the bug with TLA+.
 That turned